carpentries-incubator/reproducible-publications-quarto/_episodes/03-quarto-documents.md

 > {: .solution}
 {: .challenge}

-## Creating Pre-formatted Papers
+## Creating Pre-formatted Papers (Demonstration Only)

 We have learned how to start a new document on RStudio and we will learn good practices for project organization next.
 But, let’s say you are writing a paper having a journal in mind?
 Writing it in your own style and then formatting prior to submission will duplicate your work, right?
-The good news is that RStudio can give us a hand with that.
+The good news is that RStudio and Quarto can give us a hand with that.

 Quarto offers some journal formats and made them available within the quarto-journals GitHub organization, including: